Skip to content

 DRV8835 Motor Drivers

-The pair of DRV8835 H-Bridge motor drivers from Texas Instruments on the XRP Controller Board control the direction and speed of the Robotics Kit's motors.
+The pair of DRV8835 H-Bridge motor drivers from Texas Instruments on the XRP Controller - Beta control the direction and speed of the Robotics Kit's motors.

 Photo highlighting the motor drivers.